Octavius-Dante/Tetra-Proxima/CAPM-DAY-5/Readme.md

 </br>
 </br>

-Now instead of status flag will make a meaningful represntation text for status -make changes in (ServiceCatalog.cds) as mentioned below
+Now instead of status flag will make a meaningful representation text for status -make changes in (ServiceCatalog.cds) as mentioned below
 </br>
 </br>